sonhal/googlecodelabs-python-kurs/python-kurs.md

 ## Python and Dynamic Typing

-In Python you do not declare variables with type
+ - Python uses dynamic typing.
+Meaning we do not specify types in advance.
+ - Python uses strong typing.
+Python does not try to coerce types to match

 Java